Balancing Pricing, Promotions & Inventory Management

 Today, forecasting tools automatically adjust sales histories.
 They calculate the effects of promotions and price variations and take them into account when calculating forecasts.
 As a result, the impact of price changes on forecasts and inventory is better understood and can be more easily integrated into decision-making.

-This is especially true for the best supply chain solutions, which allow for the calculation of different versions of the forecast, with or without promotions, for example, and anticipate the effects.
 Our Optimix Supply Chain XFR solution is designed to help companies improve their planning and supply management.
 With XFR, forecasters, logisticians, and category managers can collaborate around a shared version of the forecast and better assess the impact of their decisions.

 Facilitating communication between departments through forecasting